Tears, prayers and hopes as flights to Ethiopia's war-torn Tigray resume

 "I came here for my daughter's examination and got stuck here suddenly," she said, standing next to her luggage bursting with grains and cooking oil.

-The conflict has created famine-like conditions for much of Tigray's population, displaced millions across northern Ethiopia and killed thousands.
+The conflict has created famine-like conditions for hundreds of thousands of Tigray's population, killed thousands and displaced millions across northern Ethiopia.

 "I lived here, separated from my husband and child whom I love," said Kahssay.
 "I pray the peace will be sustained.
 When there is peace, there is everything."